 The Andy Warhol Museum has lots of special events and exhibits all summer, such as the Andy Warhol / Ai Weiwei show, Zhiwan Cheung’s Hanging Fruit, and daily talks about fascinating topics.

 As Pittsburgh celebrates its bicentennial this year, you’re bound to see all kinds of memorable events taking place throughout the city.
-Spend time this summer getting to know Pittsburgh better by attending these great events.
+Spend time this summer getting to know Pittsburgh better, not to mention Shults Ford of Harmarville, by attending these great events.